-HIRING: The Township of Penn is seeking applicants for the full-time position of Township Secretary/Manager within the Administration Department.
+HIRING: The Township of Penn is seeking applicants for the full-time position of Finance Director within the Administration Department.
 Visit Employment Opportunities for more information.

 DONATIONS NEEDED: Our Emergency Services have experienced decreased funding due to cancellations of fundraising events due to COVID-19.
 If you are able, please consider donating to your local volunteer fire department and Penn Township Ambulance.
 Thank you for your support!

 CLARIDGE RESIDENTS: We need your help!
 Recently, Penn Township mailed letters and surveys to the residents of Claridge attempting to acquire grant money through the Community Development Block Grant Program (CDBG) of the Federal Government.
 If awarded, grant money could be utilized to improve storm water control measures, replace sidewalks, pave roads and address blighted properties within Claridge.
 We are asking residents to kindly submit their survey to us as soon as possible!

 Penn Township is one of approximately 670 small urban communities within the Commonwealth of Pennsylvania required to have its municipal separate storm sewer system (MS4) regulated under the Pennsylvania Department of Environmental Protection’s (PADEP’s) National Pollution Discharge Elimination System (NPDES) Phase II permit program for storm water discharges from storm sewer systems within small-to medium-sized communities within urbanized areas as defined by the 2000 U.S. Census.
 Learn more about stormwater, MS4, and what Penn Township’s stormwater management includes…